mulesoft-catalyst/azure-vault-custom-properties-provider-encrypted/README.md

-# Azure Vault Property Provider for Properties Override for Mule 4
+# Azure Vault Property Provider -- With Encrypted Client ID/Secret and Encoded EncryptKey

-This module will be used to override properties during deployment.
-This will work in tandem with
-- properties placeholder
-- secure properties placeholder

 ## Deploying to Exchange
 Clone the project to your local, change the groupId to point your orgId.
 Issue `mvn deploy`.